w3c/w3c-website-templates-bundle/docs/templates/tr.md

 # Technical reports template

-This example shows the minimum markup of an Technical reports template.
+This example shows the minimum markup of the technical reports template.
 It does not include:

 - the complete [global navigation](../components/navigation.md)
 - the optional [translations component](../components/translations.md)